-Following California's Master Plan for Higher Education, JSOE gives high priority to students transferring from California community colleges.
+Following California's Master Plan for Higher Education, The Jacobs School of Engineering gives high priority to students transferring from California community colleges.
 Transfer students are typically admitted as pre majors and given three quarters to satisfy the departmental requirements for full admission to the major.
 The only way to become a Computer Science (CS) or Computer Engineering (CE) major is to be directly admitted as an entering transfer student.
-Since admission of transfer students to an engineering major is quite competitive, applicants, especially in impacted majors such as Computer Science (CS) and Computer Engineering (CE), must demonstrate both completion of most of their lower-division courses at the community college and a high level of scholastic performance in these courses.
+Effective fall 2004, the only way to become an Electrical Engineering, Bioengineering or Bioengineering: Biotechnology major will also be as a directly admitted entering transfer student.
+Since admission of transfer students to an engineering major is quite competitive, applicants, especially in impacted majors such as Computer Science (CS), Computer Engineering (CE), and effective fall 2004, Electrical Engineering, Bioengineering, and Bioengineering: Biotechnology, must demonstrate both completion of most of their lower-division courses at the community college and a high level of scholastic performance in these courses.
 (Impacted majors are majors to which, owing to limited departmental resources, more students apply than can be accepted.)

-Pre major and major status in impacted majors such as Computer Science and Computer Engineering may be limited to the best transfer applicants, e.g., those who have been admitted to UCSD with the most complete lower-division preparation and the highest college GPAs.
+Pre-major and major status in impacted majors such as Computer Science, Computer Engineering (and effective fall 2004, Electrical Engineering, Bioengineering, and Bioengineering: Biotechnology) may be limited to the best transfer applicants, e.g., those who have been admitted to UCSD with the most complete lower-division preparation and the highest college GPAs.
 Since admissions are restricted in these majors, transfer students are encouraged to apply to more than one major degree program.
 REMEMBER THAT ADMISSION TO THE UNIVERSITY AND TO A COLLEGE DOES NOT GUARANTEE A STUDENT ADMISSION TO AN IMPACTED MAJOR.